-Our online will maker is available to residents in Arizona, California, Florida, Georgia, Illinois, Indiana, Kansas, Maryland, Massachusetts, Missouri, Michigan, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, and Wisconsin.
+Our will product is available to residents in Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Kansas, Maryland, Massachusetts, Missouri, Michigan, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, and Wisconsin.

 To download a copy of your will, log in to your account, go to my plans, and head over to the will and testament section of your account.

 Depending on the state and county you reside in, you may need to file your will with the county clerk.
 Some states may not require it, but it’s recommended.

 Yes, under the “About Them” section of our online will maker, you have the option to name guardians for your children.

 We currently do not offer joint wills, but our family plan includes a will for you and your spouse.

 After creating your will, you will need to sign it to make it legally valid.
 We include specific instructions that are required to make your will valid in your state.
 Most states require that your will be signed by you, two witnesses, and be notarized for it to be considered valid.
 Some other requirements may need to be met depending on the state you plan on filing your will in.

 We currently do not offer trusts, but plan to in the near future.

 Most states require that your will be notarized for it to be considered valid.

 Many businesses and organizations offer notary services.
 Some examples include banks, public libraries, and local court offices.